vdogra/django/README.md

 #proxymodel
 Explains the concept of proxy model.
 A proxy model is used if we just have some behavioral changes to be made to our model.
 By behavioral, I mean if we need to have custom managers or custom model methods, ordering etc.

+#one2one_extendmodel
+Uses OneToOne Relation to extend default Django User model.
+The new model is used to store extra information specific to the needs of the application.